GENERAL

 Appointments are rescheduled as needed if a patient has acute symptoms.
 We do not allow WCC if they have contagious symptoms.

 Our office does not have an x-ray machine.
-If an x-ray is required for your child, we will provide several x-ray locations along with an x-ray order sheet or refer you to an urgent care.
+If an x-ray is required for your child, we will provide several x-ray locations or refer you to an urgent care.

 Immunization records are available to view/ print through our patient portal.